nhsd-a2si/docs-uec-appts/_pages/functional_spec/gpc/gpc_wfexample.md

 GP Federation| 123456  | GP Hub - GP Federations Ltd. |      AB1234      | ODS:AB1234

 From this information we can see that this DoS service will have 1 to many appointment schedules.
-At this stage ODS code is not relevent to the booking process which means that the location and slot ambiguity caused by the brittle relationship between ODS code, the service, its locations and schedules is removed.
+The HealthcareServiceID will in this case take the form of an ODS code (prefixed by the "ODS:" identifier).
+This indicates that the GP Connect SDS query pattern is to be used (rather than Care Connect which will use the "ASID:" Identifier).

 The following digram illustrates with a typical return from the DoS, the relationship of DoS services to appointment schedules.